-In planning and performing our audit of the financial statement of Coffey County Housing Authority as of and for the year ended December 31, 2017, in accordance with auditing standards generally accepted in the United States of America, we considered Coffey County Housing Authority's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statement, but not for the purpose of expressing an opinion on the Coffey County Housing Authority's effectiveness of internal control.
+In planning and performing our audit of the financial statement of Coffey County Housing Authority, as of and for the year ended December 31, 2019, in accordance with auditing standards generally accepted in the United States of America, we considered Coffey County Housing Authority's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statement, but not for the purpose of expressing an opinion on the effectiveness of Coffey County Housing Authority's internal control.
 Accordingly, we do not express an opinion on the effectiveness of Coffey County Housing Authority's internal control.

 Our consideration of internal control was for the limited purpose described in the preceding paragraph and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and therefore material weaknesses or significant deficiencies may exist that were not identified.
-However, as discussed below, we identified certain deficiencies in internal control that we consider to be material weaknesses and other deficiencies that we consider to be significant deficiencies.
+However, as discussed below, we identified certain deficiencies in internal control that we consider to be material weaknesses.